stefan-kolb/nucleus/README.md

 The functionality to communicate with different platforms is implemented in so called *adapters*.
 However, not each adapter can fully support the abstract PaaSal definitions.
-Please refer to the [functionality section](#functionality) for more information about the supported functionalities.
+Please refer to the [functionality section](#functionality) for more information about the supported features.

 ### Heroku